lsrcz/sbv/index.md

   s0 = 32 :: Word8
 ```

 The function `prove` establishes theorem-hood, while `sat` finds any satisfying model.
-All satisfying models can be lazily computed using `allSat`.
+All satisfying models can be computed using `allSat`.
 SBV can also perform static assertion checks, such as absence of division-by-0, and other user given properties.
 Furthermore, SBV can perform
 optimization, minimizing/maximizing arithmetic goals for their optimal values.

+SBV also allows for an incremental mode: Users are given a handle to the SMT solver as their programs execute, and they can issue SMTLib commands
+programmatically, query values, and direct the interaction using a high-level typed API.
+The incremental mode also allows for creation of constraints
+based on the current model, and access to internals of SMT solvers for advanced users.
+See the `runSMT` and `query` commands for details.

 Overview
 ========